strautomator/core/README.md

 ### Database

-By default Strautomator will use the Google Cloud Firestore to store its data.
+By default Strautomator uses Google Cloud Firestore to store its data.
 But the [database wrapper](https://github.com/strautomator/core/blob/master/src/database/index.ts) was made in such a way that it should be pretty easy to implement other document based data stores as well, such as MongoDB or DynamoDB.

 The following tables / collections are used:

 - **users** registered user details
 - **activities** summary of activities processed
 - **activities-failed** summary of failed processed activities
+- **subscriptions** PRO accounts subscription data

 ### Make

-There's a Makefile with a bunch of helper commands that you should use.
-For instance to update dependencies to their latest versions:
+All the necessary commands to update, build and deploy the Strautomator Core are done using make.
+For instance, to update the Node.js dependencies and set a new package version:

     $ make update

-This will also control the module's versioning automatically.
-You should change the version on the package.json manually, ever.

-## Why having 2 distinct repos / projects, you might ask...

-First because the original plan for Strautomator was to be command line tool, and not a web app.
-Second, by keeping the core login decoupled from the web frontend we can easily reuse it on Cloud Functions and other platforms.
-It adds a bit of complexity on dependencies and build steps, but we think it's worth it.
+Or to do a "dry run" and test the startup routing with the current settings:

+    $ make dry-run

+Please have a look on the provided Makefile for all available commands.